By Denver Cheddie

 Is it a shame for a man to have long hair?
 If so, who considers it a shame, and why is it considered a shame?
 The answer to these questions and others are necessary to determine whether men may or may not wear long hair today.

-There are some Christians who claim that the Bible says, “It is a shame for a man to have long hair.”
-First of all many of them don’t even know where to find that scripture, and secondly that they are quoting only half of the verse.
+There are some Christians who rightly observe that the Bible says, “It is a shame for a man to have long hair.”
+What they don't realize is that they are quoting only half of the verse.
 1 Corinthians 11:14 rhetorically asks, “Does not even nature teach you that it is a shame for a man to have long hair?”
-The meaning of the word nature in this verse is critical to its interpretation.
+The meaning of the word nature in this verse is crucial to its interpretation.
 We must also define what is considered long and what is considered short.
 Finally any view on the subject must explain why God instituted the Nazarite vow (Numbers 6).

 Women’s hair naturally grow long whereas men’s hair don’t.
 Men’s hair naturally fall off at a certain age whereas women’s hair don’t.
 This is how nature deems it a shame for men to have long hair.
 This is the meaning of nature.

 I cannot begin to detail how many things are wrong with that interpretation.
 First of all it is not a fact that men’s hair don’t naturally grow long.
 Men’s hair don’t grow long because they cut it.
 It is a matter of choice not nature.
 If they don’t cut it, of course it will grow long.
 Secondly male pattern baldness was not God’s design.
 It is the result of the fall.
 I don’t think men’s hair would have fallen had Adam not sinned.
 Thirdly the above interpretation does not take into account the Nazarite vow.
 It wasn’t a shame for Samson to have long hair.
 Most people superficially pass off the Nazarite vow as an exception to the rule.
 Anything that does not fit into their predetermined system of beliefs is an exception.
 That is very superficial and intellectually dishonest.